 So, simple things count- your place for learning piano should be inviting and functional, inspiring and relaxing!

 5. Make the time you spend in your "music corner" your own special time.
-Make the time you spend to teach yourself piano cozy, inspiring, relaxing and fun and you are already motivated!
+If you make the time you spend to teach yourself piano cozy, inspiring, relaxing and fun and you are already motivated!

-Watch DVD's with or about your favorite pianists or composers, go to concerts-indulge!
+Watch piano DVD's for inspiration or YouTube videos with your favorite pianists or composers, go to concerts-indulge!
 You'll get inspired and keep your own creative "juices" flowing!

 6. Set goals!
 I keep a journal with pieces I intend to play.
 When I practice, I think about how much I would like to learn that day.
 Afterward I jot down a note or two about how it went, and what I would like to remember for next time.